TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 ### AvoidFailureOnCommitRetries

 Retrying after a failure on commit is [risky](#connection-resilience).
-By default, in the rare case where a failure on commit is the cause of an exception, this package prevents the retry, letting the exception to bubble up.
+It risks duplicate effects if the original commit turns out to have actually succeeded.
+By default, in the rare case where a failure on commit is the cause of an exception, scoped execution prevents the retry, letting the exception to bubble up wrapped in an `IOException`.

 This recommended feature can be disabled as follows: